-VOCs comprise both methane and non-methane volatile organic compounds (nmVOCs). nmVOCs are defined as "all those artificial organic compounds different from methane which can produce photochemical oxidants by reaction with nitrogen oxides in the presence of sunlight".
+VOCs comprise both methane (CH_4) and non-methane volatile organic compounds (NMVOCs).
+NMVOCs are defined as "all those artificial organic compounds different from methane which can produce photochemical oxidants by reaction with nitrogen oxides in the presence of sunlight".

-Methane emissions from enteric fermentation and animal waste management are considered in SNAP code 100400; emissions from unfertilised agricultural land and land fertilised with N-containing fertiliser are considered in SNAP codes 100200 and 100100 respectively.
+Methane emissions from enteric fermentation and animal waste management are considered in SNAP code 100400; emissions from unfertilized agricultural land and land fertilized with N-containing fertilizer are considered under SNAP codes 100200 and 100100 respectively.

-This chapter considers the emission of non-methane volatile organic compounds (nmVOCs) from the excreta of agricultural animals deposited in buildings and collected as either liquid slurry or solid manure.
-This includes emissions from animal excreta at all stages: animal housing, manure storage and from land spreading of manures.
-Emissions from excreta deposited in fields by grazing animals should be dealt with under SNAP codes 100100 (Cultures with fertilisers) and 100200 (Cultures without fertilisers) in this Guidebook.
-However, no nmVOC emission factors are available there.
+This chapter considers the emission of methane and non-methane volatile organic compounds (NMVOCs) from the excreta of agricultural animals deposited in buildings and collected as either liquid slurry or solid manure, including emissions from animal excreta at all stages: animal housing, manure storage and from land spreading of manures.
+Emissions from excreta deposited in fields by grazing animals should be dealt with under SNAP codes 100100 (Cultures with fertilizers) and 100200 (Cultures without fertilizers) in this Guidebook.
+However, no NMVOC emission factors are available there.